- Employee Benefits

 - Participation begins first of the month following the qualifying event.

-- Reminder: Determine if you will have any funds, up to $500, carried over to the next year.
+- Reminder: if you have any funds remaining at the end of the year, up to $500 will carry over to the next plan year.

 FSA or DCAP by Election or HRA Default